-Prerequisite: One year of high school algebra with passing grade or MTH 095 with a passing grade.
+Prerequisite: One year of high school algebra with grade of "C" or better or MTH 095 with grade of "C" or better.

 MTH 101 Fundamentals of Mathematics (3-0)

 Sets, logic, number bases, probability, and review of selected topics in algebra and geometry.
 A general education course in mathematics.